PerlinWarp/YearOfAI/README.md

 #### Day 68 - 25th of March
 After taking some time off for personal reasons, today I got back into things.
 Added some more models and checked my progress for herobots planning what I need to do next.

+#### Day 69 - 26th of March
+Switched to a new model for ETH prediction.
+Created a ETH spot check using Logistic Regression, Random Forests, KNN, Naive Bayes and XGBoost.
+Looked at the feature importances for XGBoost.